AndreiMoraru123/OAK-D-etector/README.md

 Also, look, that's my `CPU`!

-OpenVINO can also be custom built for CUDA, just like one would do with OpenCV, which I did not here, but in which case the `CUDA` device will also show up.
+OpenVINO can also be custom built for CUDA, very much like OpenCV, which I did not do here, but in that case the `CUDA` device will also show up.

 If I run this script with both devices connected, you can see they get ID's, for the USB position they are taking in the connection (`.1` and `.3`):